ahuacate/kodi/README.md

 - [x] A working build of CoreElec/LibreElec with internet & LAN network access;
 - [x] A running NAS with Rsync;

-And have available or noted for the installation script:
+And have readily available (noted) for when you perform installation script task:

 - [x] NAS folder names which you want to synchronise (i.e movies, tv or tvshows, music, photos etc).
 They must be exact.